rabiyakhan01/FlutterAuthentication/README.md

-# reg
+# Flutter Login-Signup App Demo by using firebase

-A new Flutter project.
+A sample app to showcase login-signup app using firebase.

 ## Getting Started